knightjdr/knightjdr.github.io/README.md

 ## My personal page (jamesknight.ca)

-A page to show off some projects, where I learn new stuff and for doing random things.
+A page for my personal projects and where I test new things.